Topbrains/signals_async_watch/README.md

 It will look like this:
 ![ScreenShot](assets/images/screenshot.png)

-Of course the asynchronous part will be downloading the list of contacts from the typicode API.
+Of course the asynchronous part will be downloading the list of contacts from the Typicode API.

 ## Naming conventions